lino-framework/book/docs/admin/dbengine.rst

 Selecting the database engine
 =============================

-.. program:: getlino configure

-To select a database server, run :cmd:`getlino configure` with :option:`--db-engine`.
+To select a database server, run :ref:`getlino configure <getlino>` with option ``--db-engine``.
 This option has currently three choices: mysql, postgresql or sqlite3.
 The default value is either mysql (when running as root) or sqlite3 otherwise. mysql will install either mariadb (Debian) or mysql (Ubuntu).

 For mysql and postgresql you *may* additionally specify a db-port, a db-user and db-password.